 Downy mildew is one to look out for when the weather gets cooler.
 It causes yellow spots and the leaves might have a yellow border.

 Black rot can also cause yellow leaves, and the leaves will eventually turn brown and wilt.
 Needless to say, all of these diseases are very bad for your radishes.

-You want to do your best to prevent your radishes from getting diseases like this.
-Try to keep your radishes from being planted near areas with conditions where fungi like this will thrive, and do what you can to stave off fungal infections.
+You want to do your best to prevent your plants from getting diseases like this.
+Try to keep them from being planted near areas with conditions where fungi like this will thrive, and do what you can to stave off fungal infections.

 Drenching your radishes with water could encourage fungal growth, and you might wish to be more careful.
 The soil is supposed to remain moist, but it isn’t supposed to be sopping wet.

 If you can make some adjustments to how you’re doing things, you might be able to keep this from happening again.
 The next time you plant radishes, be more mindful of the potential for fungal diseases so that you can make good preventative choices.

 Make Good Choices

 Make good choices when caring for your radishes and you should be able to avoid further issues.
 One of the things above is likely the cause of the color change you’re seeing in the leaves.

 If you make a few changes, you might be able to turn things around.
 Even if you have to throw them out due to them being diseased, you’ll be able to do better next time with the knowledge that you have now.

 Growing up with a mom who filled her home (inside and out) with all sorts of plants, Lisa got her start in gardening at a young age.
 Living now on her own with a home and yard full of plants (including an indoor greenhouse), she shares all the gardening tips she’s gained over the years.